Tuhkis/thicc-pixel-engine/README.md

  - [STB](https://github.com/nothings/stb)

 ## Usage
 There's examples in the demo folder.
-You need to generate the assets witht he python script in there.
+You need to generate the assets with he python script in there.

 ### Post-processing shader
 You can do something similar to this: